-These troubled times of the COVID-19 in one way or another are affecting us all.
+Since I got used to travelling, it has been hard to be content not having the opportunity to do so.
 Being in lock-down and social distancing when summer is coming, sounds like “winter is coming”, in the opposite way.
 Feels like a bird put in a cage.
 I’m grateful for still having a job, working remotely from the comfortability of home and having almost everything.

-However as an antsy pants person and having been travelling monthly to different places for 3 years, to be at home it’s a challenge.
+However as an antsy pants person and having been travelling monthly to different places for 3 years, to be at home it’s a challenge and mentally deteriorating.
 Today after 2 months from my last trip and two-months locked-down, 4 trips and 2 concerts cancelled and not having yet a light to say it will change soon, it’s pretty daunting.

-At first, I was reluctant about the COVID-19 outbreak, and I wasn’t giving credit, I thought it was an exaggeration.
+At first, I was reluctant about the COVID-19 outbreak, and I wasn’t giving much credit, I thought it was an exaggeration.
 I even booked 2 trips In February for March and April.
-But, 2 weeks later when the news was getting louder, I stumbled upon a video interview to a scientist talking about the virus.
-I finally got it.
-On 14th March I locked-down myself assuming I would throw my trips away.
+But, sooner or later the stream took me locked-down like everybody else.
+On 14th March I did, assuming I would have to throw my trips away.

-The storm was like an oasis in the middle of the desert, My excitement was like when I’m going to travel, but to go out and getting soaked with the rain.
-The sound of the rain and feeling the cold drops in my face removed completely the cloak of darkness that was covering me.
+The storm was like an oasis in the middle of the desert.
+Going out and getting soaked with the rain was alleviating.

 3 learnings to avoid feeling depressed again

 - Talking to family and friends: having independence and living alone is awesome, but we are not made of steel.
-I learned that sometimes it’s better to leave some tasks on hold and disconnecting talking to the good ones.
-That day I became self-absorbed, which was worse afterwards, and my friends who reached me, contributed I came back from my darkness.
-These learnings came from them as well.
+I learned that sometimes it’s better to leave some tasks on hold and talking to the good ones to stay positive.